BurlingtonCodeAcademy/startup-vermont/README.md

 SET MONGOLAB_URI=mongodb://<dbuser>:<dbpassword>@ds129600.mlab.com:29600/startupvermont

-After setting the Environment variables you need to call the Environment Variable into your code.
+#### After setting the Environment variables you need to call the Environment Variable into your code.
 You can do it by typing this

 var url = process.env.MONGOLAB_URI;

 Now your MongoDb url is inserted into your code safely.
 You can now commit it and deploy it to your heroku.

-If you need more help how to deploy into Heroku you can refer this Wiki

 ## Available Scripts